guard/guard-test/README.md

 ## Development

 - Source hosted on GitHub: https://github.com/guard/guard-test
-- Report issues/Questions/Feature requests on GitHub Issues: https://github.com/guard/guard-test/issues
+- Report issues and feature requests to GitHub Issues: https://github.com/guard/guard-test/issues

 Pull requests are very welcome!
 Make sure your patches are well tested.
 Please create a topic branch for every separate change you make.

-## Versioning

-Guard::Test follows [Semantic Versioning](http://semver.org), both SemVer and SemVerTag.
+Please do not change the version in your pull-request.

+For questions please join us on our [Google group](http://groups.google.com/group/guard-dev) or on `#guard` (irc.freenode.net).

 ## Author